Filter design: The impulse response

 There is a direct correspondence between the filter's frequency function and its impulse response: the former is the Fourier transform of the latter.
 That means that any requirement on the frequency function is a requirement on the impulse response, and vice versa.

 However, in certain applications it may be the filter's impulse response that is explicit and the design process then aims at producing as close an approximation as possible to the requested impulse response given all other requirements.

 In some cases it may even be relevant to consider a frequency function and impulse response of the filter which are chosen independently from each other.
 For example, we may want both a specific frequency function of the filter and that the resulting filter have a small effective width in the signal domain as possible.
 The latter condition can be realized by considering a very narrow function as the wanted impulse response of the filter even though this function has no relation to the desired frequency function.
 The goal of the design process is then to realize a filter which tries to meet both these contradicting design goals as much as possible.
 An example is for high-resolution audio in which the frequency response (magnitude and phase) for steady state signals (sum of sinusoids) is the primary filter requirement, while an unconstrained impulse response may cause unexpected degradation due to time spreading of transient signals.

 Causality

-In order to be implementable, any time-dependent filter (operating in real time) must be causal: the filter response only depends on the current and past inputs.
-A standard approach is to leave this requirement until the final step.
-If the resulting filter is not causal, it can be made causal by introducing an appropriate time-shift (or delay).
-If the filter is a part of a larger system (which it normally is) these types of delays have to be introduced with care since they affect the operation of the entire system.
+Any filter operating in real time (the filter response only depends on the current and past inputs) must be causal.
+If the design process yields a noncausal filter, the resulting filter can be made causal by introducing an appropriate time-shift (or delay).

 Filters that do not operate in real time (e.g. for image processing) can be non-causal.
-This e.g. allows the design of zero delay recursive filters, where the group delay of a causal filter is canceled by its Hermitian non-causal filter.
+Noncausal filters may be designed to have zero delay.